Updated: Feb 28

 - Epidural and gas and air is not available at home.

 Birth centres are especially good at supporting women who want a birth without medical interventions.
-Most are set up with furniture and facilities designed to help you feel calm and in control.
+Most are set up with furniture and facilities designed to help you feel like at home, calm and in control.

 The aim of birth centres is to treat labour and birth as a straightforward, normal thing to happen, rather than a risky event.